SeanChenxy/GAN_RS/README.md

 This project is based on [pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix), and the video result is located at [GAN-RS](https://www.youtube.com/watch?v=JKCedUhAM6M).
 If you use this code for your research, please cite:

-Towards Qualitaty Advancement of Underwater Machine Vision with Generative Adversarial Networks Xingyu Chen, Junzhi Yu, Shihan Kong, Zhengxing Wu, Xi Fang, Li Wen arXiv preprint arXiv:1712.00736 (2017).
+Towards Qualitaty Advancement of Underwater Machine Vision with Generative Adversarial Networks, Xingyu Chen, Junzhi Yu, Shihan Kong, Zhengxing Wu, Xi Fang, Li Wen, arXiv preprint arXiv:1712.00736 (2017).